Why Does My Toddler Wake Up Crying From Naps?

 6. Teething and Pain

 Teething pains can be quite discomforting for a toddler and, at times, may cause restless or wakeful sleep.
-If your toddler is in the middle of a teething phase and is experiencing pain, he or she may wake up crying.
-You can comfort them by giving them cold teething toys or consult your pediatrician to discuss various ways to alleviate the pain.
+If your toddler is in the middle of a teething phase and is experiencing pain, there will be a lot of your toddler waking up crying situations.

 7. Sickness or Discomfort